This country-specific Q&A provides an overview to tax laws and regulations that may occur in Switzerland.

 Are there set dates for payment of tax, provisionally or in arrears, and what happens with amounts of tax in dispute with the regulatory authority?

-Generally, taxpayers do not need to pay the amounts in dispute in advance of litigation in cases before the cantonal and federal courts, except for the Federal Supreme Court.
+Generally, taxpayers do not need to pay the disputed amounts in advance of litigation in cases before the cantonal and federal courts, except for the Swiss Federal Supreme Court.

 Is taxpayer data recognised as highly confidential and adequately safeguarded against disclosure to third parties, including other parts of the Government?